 Vasodilators help open blood vessels and relieve pressure in arteries of the lungs.
 Vasodilators used to treat pulmonary hypertension fall into several different drug classes.

-Calcium Channel Blockers (CCBs).
-Some patients with pulmonary hypertension benefit from these drugs.
+Some people with pulmonary hypertension benefit from these drugs.
 They help relax blood vessels in the heart and lungs, and increase the supply of oxygen.
-However, calcium channel blockers are only appropriate for patients who meet certain diagnostic criteria, including those who don't have right-sided heart failure.
+However, CCBs are only appropriate for people who meet certain diagnostic criteria, including those who do not have right-sided heart failure.
 Long-acting nifedipine, diltiazem, or amlodipine are the preferred calcium channel blockers.

-PDE5 Inhibitors.
-Sildenafil (Revatio) was approved in 2005 as the first pill for patients with early-stage pulmonary hypertension.
+Sildenafil (Revatio) was approved in 2005 as the first pill for people with early-stage pulmonary hypertension.
 Sildenafil is the same medication contained in the erectile dysfunction drug Viagra.
 However, Revatio is prescribed at a lower dosage than Viagra, and is a different color and shape than Viagra pills.
 A similar medication, tadalafil, is also approved for pulmonary hypertension (Adcirca) and erectile dysfunction (Cialis).

 Treatment for Gastrointestinal Problems

-Side Effects.
 Side effects are uncommon, but can include allergic reaction, headache, stomach pain, diarrhea, and flatulence.
 Of some concern was a report of a very severe and widespread skin rash caused by omeprazole in a woman with scleroderma.
-It should be noted that this is only one incident, but patients should be cautious about any skin change when taking this medication.
+It should be noted that this is only one incident, but people should be cautious about any skin change when taking this medication.

-Metoclopramide.
-Metoclopramide (Reglan) is sometimes used for patients who have delayed stomach emptying.
+Metoclopramide (Reglan) is sometimes used for people who have delayed stomach emptying.

-Octreotide.
-Octreotide (Sandostatin) is related to a natural hormone that suppresses growth hormone, and may prove to be very helpful for scleroderma patients.
+Octreotide (Sandostatin) is related to a natural hormone that suppresses growth hormone, and may prove to be very helpful for people with scleroderma.
 Small studies have reported that this drug improved weight and nutrition.
 It may even help other symptoms of scleroderma.

 Other agents including erythromycin, azithromycin and domperidone may also be helpful.